 Assuming straight line depreciation, and a 25% tax rate – the private perspective can be calculated by taking the market perspective, subtracting the taxes paid on profits.
 Taxes paid on profits must take into account depreciation and interest paid on loans.
 In this case we have assumed there is no loan and only depreciation needs to be accounted for.
 The straight-line depreciation value would be:

 To calculate before tax profits for each year we take the revenue (1,500) and subtract the ongoing operating cost (350), and the depreciation (1,000).
 This leave a before tax profit of $150 as shown in Table 5.7.
 With a 25% tax rate, the tax liable is $37.50.
-To find the after tax for each year the taxes are subtracted from the Net Benefit (Market).
+Note that taxes can be inputted as a negative value or a positive value in Excel.
+But to find the after tax for each year the taxes are subtracted from the Net Benefit (Market).

 To replicate this example, you can download the spreadsheet found here: Example5_7